 - Seven blade circular diaphragm

-Announced in February 2014, the Olympus M. Zuiko Digital 25mm F1.8 is an affordable prime lens that will give you a 50mm equivalent field of view in 35mm terms.
+Announced in February 2014, the Olympus M. Zuiko Digital 25mm F1.8 is an affordable prime lens with a 50mm equivalent field of view in 35mm.
 Despite being a standard lens, this fast and compact lens is best suited for portrait photography.
 Designed for amateur photographers, it somehow looks like its cousin, the 45mm f/1.8.

 This Olympus 25mm F1.8 lens has 9 elements in 6 groups, including two aspherical elements.
 It features a fast and virtually quiet MSC (Movie & Still Compatible) AF system, an iris diaphragm with 7 rounded blades, and accepts 46-mm front filters.
 It also allows a minimum focus distance of 0.24 m (9.45 inches) and a maximum magnification of 0.12x.

 Rather than a focus ring clutch for manual focusing, there is an electrical focus-by-wire system.
 Unfortunately, the small and large adjustments appear to be non-linear.
-Predominantly made from durable plastic, this Olympus 25mm F1.8 lens has no rubber seal around the mount.
+This Olympus 25mm F1.8 lens has no rubber seal around the mount and is predominantly made from durable plastic.
 The company does not claim it to be weather-sealed, though.

-To eliminate ghosts and flares, ZERO Coating is applied to the lens surface.
-However, there is no focus limiter, no distance scale, and no image stabilization.
+ZERO Coating is applied to the lens surface to eliminate ghosts and flares.
+However, there is no focus limiter, distance scale, or image stabilization.
 But while this lens has limited features, it produces minimal distortion and comes with a reversible lens hood.
 More importantly, this 136-gram, 25mm F1.8 lens has a very attractive price.

 - Weatherproof Macro lens withstands harsh conditions